haridas/haridas.github.com/src/articles/how-i-came-into-vim2.rst

 guy because of that this article is a little Python oriented.
 But most of them are applicable to other programming languages also.
 Vim has bunch of plugins and other supports available for all programming languages.
-So no wary regarding that.
+So no worry regarding that.

 .. _article: http://haridas.in/how-i-came-in-to-vim.html